 Faculty members receive numerous requests to write letters of recommendation for scholarships, fellowships, internships, or employment.
-The typical procedure to ask for such letters is to alert the faculty member about your request at least two weeks in advance of any deadline.
-A student should provide an updated vita, description of the requested position or award, and should complete all required information on any forms so that the faculty member need only add their recommendation and signature.
+The typical procedure is to alert the faculty member about your request at least two weeks in advance of any deadline.
+A student should provide an updated vita, description of the requested position or award, and should complete all required information on any forms so that the faculty member need only add the recommendation and signature.
 It is customary for faculty to send letters directly to the requesting agency.
 Thus, students should provide a list of mail or email addresses where each letter should be sent.
 Faculty members generally do not supply students with copies of recommendation letters.